-To transfer to Iowa State University, you are expected to have earned at least a "C" (2.00) average in all college-level courses attempted.
+To transfer to Iowa State University, you are expected to have earned at least a "C" (2.00) average in all academic college-level courses attempted*.
 However, some programs may require a transfer grade point average higher than the 2.00 minimum.
 Higher academic standards may be required of students who are not residents of Iowa, including international students.

 Applicants who have not maintained the grade point average required by Iowa State University for specific programs or who are under academic suspension from the last college attended generally will be denied admission.

 Transfer applicants under disciplinary suspension will not be considered for admission until information concerning the reason for the suspension has been received from the college assigning the suspension.

 If you have not completed 24 transferable academic semester (or 36 quarter) hours* prior to enrolling at Iowa State, you must submit a high school transcript, an ACT or SAT I score, and meet all Freshman Admission Requirements, as well as earning at least a 2.00 average in all academic college-level courses attempted*.

 If you are an international student transferring from either a U.S. or foreign institution, you are required to apply as an international student.
 Refer to the International Admissions Web site.

 If you have already earned a bachelor's degree from another college or university, you may apply as a transfer student for a second undergraduate degree at Iowa State University.
 If you earned your bachelor's at Iowa State, you should apply as a reentering student.